mindee/mindee-api-nodejs/docs/getting_started.md

 Specify a URL to send to the Mindee API.

-**Note**: The URL will not be downloaded locally, so checks (i.e. MIMEtype) and transformations (i.e. remove pages from a PDF) will not be possible.
+**Note**: The URL will not be downloaded locally, so checks (i.e. MIME type) and transformations (i.e. remove pages from a PDF) will not be possible.

 ```ts
 const inputSource = mindeeClient.docFromUrl("https://example.com/image.jpg");